This recipe for pumpkin-apple angel bars is an autumn spin on the classic lemon dessert. It's a great way to use up pumpkin puree and applesauce.

-And it couldn't be easier because it's made with just three ingredients -- angel food cake mix, pumpkin purée and applesauce.
+It's delicious and fat-free, with an orange color that's so festive, especially for kids' Halloween parties and those watching their intake on Thanksgiving.
+And it couldn't be easier because it's made with just three ingredients: angel food cake mix, pumpkin purée, and applesauce.
 That's it!
-And it comes together, from the time you open the can to the time it comes out of the oven, in 30 minutes.
+Even better, the bars come together in 30 minutes from the time you open the can to the time it comes out of the oven.

 - 1/2 cup applesauce (sweetened or unsweetened)